-Next time Solomon says, “rejoice not when your enemy falls”, so read ahead, and we shall join together then.
+Next time Solomon says, “when the righteous are in authority, the people rejoice”, so read ahead, and we shall join together then.

 Until tomorrow…there is more…